 - I printed out about 50 sheets of the paper in all the colors.
 Who could resist not using ALL of them?

-- I wanted my note pad to be long and narrow.
+- I wanted my memo or diy notepad to be long and narrow.
 I cut my paper to 5 x 11 inches.
-Using my husbands pretty orange vice thingy and 2 blocks of wood, I was able to squeeze the edges together tightly.
+Using my husbands pretty orange vice thingy and 2 pieces of wood, I was able to squeeze the edges together tightly.
 C-Clamps work too.
 I followed the tutorial from Cindy on Skip to My Lou.
 Her’s is way prettier than mine.

-- I applied craft glue with a brush at first and it worked pretty well.
+- I applied glue with a brush at first and it worked pretty well.

 - But then decided to just smear it on with my finger to make sure it was really thick.